neilotoole/streamcache/README.md

 		defer r2.Close()
 		io.Copy(os.Stderr, r2)
 	}()

-	stream.Seal()          // Indicate no more readers...
+  stream.Seal()   // Indicate that there'll be no more readers...
-	<-stream.ReadersDone() // Receives when all readers are done.
+  <-stream.Done() // Receives when all readers are closed.

 	if err := stream.Err(); err != nil && !errors.Is(err, io.EOF) {
 		fmt.Fprintln(os.Stderr, "error:", err)